FREVA-CLINT/freva/docs/source/FrevaCli.rst

 Searching for data: the ``freva-databrowser`` command
 -----------------------------------------------------

-All files available on in the project are scanned and indexed via a special server (apache solr).
+All files available on in the project are scanned and indexed via a data search server.
 This allows you to query the server which responds almost immediately.
 To search for data you can either use the ``freva-databrowser`` command or the ``freva databrowser`` sub-command.
 Let’s inspect the help menu of the databrowser sub-command: